North Dakota Fighting Hawks men's basketball

 The North Dakota Fighting Hawks men's basketball team represents the University of North Dakota NCAA Division I men's basketball.
 The Fighting Hawks are members of the Summit League.
 Prior to membership in the Summit, they were members of Division II's North Central Conference and Division I's Great West Conference and Big Sky Conference.
 The current head coach is Paul Sather.
+The Fighting Hawks made their only appearance in the NCAA Division I men's basketball tournament in 2017.

 On July 1, 2018, the school officially joined the Summit League in all sports except for football, in which it remained a Big Sky member before joining the Missouri Valley Football Conference in 2020.

+The team was known as the Flickertails until 1929, when it was renamed the Fighting Sioux.
+It dropped that name in 2011 and went without a nickname until 2015, when it became the Fighting Hawks.

 History

 The North Dakota Men's basketball team is the fourth winningest program in the history of NCAA's Division II basketball.

 Championships

-North Dakota has a total of 19 regular season championships and 6 Conference tournament championships.
+North Dakota has a total of 19 regular-season championships and six conference tournament championships.